hwillia8/BISC503FinalProject/README.md

 # BISC503FinalProject
 Final project for bioinformatics, in which a baseline annotated genome is established for multiple fungal and algal partners.

+this project is ultimately focused on how synthetic fungal-algal mutualism might respond to different environments and, separately, how it might evolve over time.
+This would invoke some “cotranscriptomic” analysis to interpret gene expression data from the fungal and algal partners in those different environments, and some “cogenomic” analysis to identify/track mutations and infer their effects in both fungal and algal partners as they are experimentally coevolved.
+Both types of analyses, however, require the prior creation of some baseline suite of annotated reference genomes for the specific fungal and algal partners utilized in the experiments